Can Dogs Catch The Flu From Humans

 The Science Behind Viral Transmission

 Viral transmission between species is not a simple process.
-It depends on several factors, including the virus's ability to bind to host cells, replicate within the new host, and evade the host's immune system.
+Consider this: it depends on several factors, including the virus's ability to bind to host cells, replicate within the new host, and evade the host's immune system.
 Influenza viruses, in particular, have a knack for adapting and mutating, which sometimes allows them to cross species barriers.
 This is why we've seen instances of avian flu viruses infecting humans, albeit relatively rarely.

 Canine Influenza Virus (CIV)